MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Using-a-Client-Control-Add-in.md

     [Getting a Bing Maps Key](https://msdn.microsoft.com/en-us/library/ff428642.aspx)

--   (Optional) Create three image files that can be used for indicating pinpoints on the map, for example PushpinBlue.png, PushpinGreen.png, and PushpinRed.png.
+-   (Optional) Create three image files that can be used for pushpins that mark certain locations on the map.
+This walkthrough uses three pushpin images, which ar called PushpinBlue.png, PushpinGreen.png, and PushpinRed.png.
+You can create you own images from scratch or from the images in the following table.

     |PushpinBlue.png|PushpinGreen.png|PushpinRed.png|
     |:------:|:------:|:----:|